 James Robinson was an amazing business man and he set about creating one of the finest properties in the state.
 Under his tenure the property grew in productivity.
 The land remained roughly the same size 22,500 acres (stretching from and including Abingdon all the way into and including Gundagai).
 In 1902 Kimo Carried close to 30,000 sheep, 1000 cattle and 200 horses.
 The Wool Shed (still in use today) was 17 stands and they turned off an average of 500-600 bales of wool annually.
 A news clipping from 1906 recalls a new record for shearing at the Kimo Wool Shed; “its board of 17 shearers shore 2588 Sheep in 8hrs 15mins, an average of 152 per man with the ringer shearing 208 personally.”
 This is comparable to modern shearers today at Kimo however the shed now is 6 stand, shearing over 800 per day.

-Gold was found on the property in 1994 when James Robinson teamed up with a bloke called rice.
+Gold was found on the property in 1894 when James Robinson teamed up with a bloke called Rice.
 There is a story of the discovery of the reef.
 Rice and a young 15 year old boy (maybe a son of James) were digging at the head of the valley on the “Long Flat”.
-Gold was struck and rice rode a horse back to the homestead to wake Mr Robinson and tell of the discovery.
+Gold was struck and Rice rode a horse back to the homestead to wake Mr Robinson and tell him of the discovery.
 A horse was summonsed and Mr Robinson rode with Rice to the find.
-It was now quite late, and the boy had discovered more gold in the meantime which was described to me as looking like a “jewellery shop”.
-The boy was given a shotgun, told to guard the new mine as they were retiring for the night and would return at first light.
-The ensuing rush saw a population of 4000+ people living up the back of kimo in the goldfields.
+It was now quite late, and the boy had discovered more gold in the meantime which “was described to me as looking like a jewellery shop”.
+The boy was given a shotgun and told to guard the new mine as they were retiring for the night and would return at first light.
+The ensuing Gold rush saw a population of 4000+ people living up the back of Kimo in the goldfields.
 I assume thats when his Dairy, 3Ha Vegetable Garden, tobacco, piggery and other business made him a fair amount of money.
-That’s in addition to owning the mine.
-A mine which became the 2nd most profitable mine after the broken hill mine.
-It was a gold rush that also lured a future US President to live on Kimo, Herbert Hoover.
+That is of course in addition to owning the mine itself.
+A mine which became the 2nd most profitable mine after the broken hill mine at the time.
+It was that gold rush that also lured a future US President to live on Kimo, Herbert Hoover.
 Hoover was a mining engineer on the Prince of Wales mine around 1900 later visiting Broken Hill where he made his fortune, then returned to America to successfully run for President.

 James Robinson was a tough man but he was also kind, a philanthropist of some note, donating land for the new (now old) hospital and overseeing the building works a president of the hospital society.
 He also donated land for one of his great passions.
 Horse Racing.
 One interesting story of James Robinson was of his involvement in a syndicate of a dozen or so men that organised for the famous Phar Lap’s body to be returned to Australia following his mysterious death in America.
 Phar Lap’s famous saddle cloth can still be seen at the local Gundagai museum along with many artefacts donated by Mr Robinson and his family.